-December 16th 2020 the boards in the banks nounced starting negotiations with the intention arge the banks
+- December 16th 2020 the boards in the banks nounced starting negotiations with the intention orge the banks - ר member in The Eika Alliance while Etne a collaborating partner in DSS rsisting of 9 saving banks on the ^c Norway SOUL - decided. ^che merged bank will join Currently 1 be decided in 2021 the Eika Allıc - Rune Ramsvik, C∟ 'bank, is proposed to as CEO in the merge. [•] Sandstå , CEO te. in Tysnes Sparebank is F rir for the board of the merged bank - Total assets, including transferred Boligkreditt, of NOK 6.8 billion

-- Currently the merged bank will join the Eika Allıc.
-The decided in 2021 - Rune Ramsvik, CL Shank, is proposed as CEO in the merge Sandstå, CEO in Tysnes Sparebank is Lorentz for the board of the merged bank - Total assets, including transferre Boligkreditt, of NOK 6.8 billion - Rationales for considering to merge are size and improve competitiveness in Sunnhordland, reduce funding costs and securious jobs - The merged banks will be more attractive for clients, owners, employees and further enhance ability to contribute to develop their local communities
+- Rationales for considering to merge are . size and improve competitiveness in Sunnhordland, reduce funding costs and secure iobs - The merged banks will be more attractive for clients, owners, employees and further enhance ability to contribute to develop their local communities

-Romerike Sparebank and Blaker Sparebank
+Romerike Sparebank and Blaker Sparebank • October 27th, 2021, the boards in the banks approved a letter of intent to merge the banks • December 13th, 2021, the boards in the banks approved the agreement to merge the banks • January 25th, 2022, the general meetings/boards of trustees approved the agreement to merge the banks • June 30th Finanstilsynet approved the merger Both banks are members in the Eika Alliance Blaker Sparebank is merged into Romerike Sparebank with Romerike Sparebank as the continuing bank.
+The merger took effect October 1 st rd • Siri Berggren, CEO in Romerike Sparebank, is CEO in the merged bank and Svein Aaling, chair of the board in Blaker Sparebank, is chair of the board in the merged bank • Total assets for the merged bank, including mortgages transferred to Eika Boligkreditt, of NOK 17.9 billion

-- October 27th, 2021, the boards in the banks approved a letter of intent to merge the banks - December 13th, 2021, the boards in the banks approved the agreement to merge the banks - January 25th, 2022, the general meetings/boards of trustees approved the agreement to merge the banks - June 30th Finanstilsynet approved the merger - Both banks are members in the Eika Alliance - Blaker Sparebank is merged into Romerike Sparebank with Romerike Sparebank as the continuing bank.
-The merger took effect October 1st - Siri Berggren, CEO in Romerike Sparebank, is CEO in the merged bank and Svein Aaling, chair of the board in Blaker Sparebank, is chair of the board in the merged bank - Total assets for the merged bank, including mortgages transferred to Eika Boligkreditt, of NOK 17.9 billion - Rationales for the merger was to improve competitiveness in local markets, improved profitability and attractiveness as an employer and further enhance ability to contribute to develop their local communities
+• Rationales for the merger was to improve competitiveness in local markets, improved profitability and attractiveness as an employer and further enhance ability to contribute to develop their local communities

-Mergers Eika banks in 2021/22 continued
+Mergers Eika banks in 2022/23